chingu-voyages/v10-geckos-team-14/README.md

 ### Versioning

-* AssistU version 1.0.0-alpha released on August 14, 2019.
+* AssistU v1.0.0-alpha released on August 14, 2019.
-* AssistU version 1.1.0-alpha is in development and pending release.
+- [ ] AssistU v1.1.0-alpha is in development and pending release.

 ### Coming Soon